An Irish Family in Australia in 1967

 We were expecting something great but it was just ordinary food.
 I felt that was very condescending as if to say we weren't used to good food.

-The Accommodation at the Adelaide Hostel was Very Bad
+The Accommodation Was Very Bad

 The room we were in was very small and there was no privacy.